Strawberry Glaze (For Donuts, Cakes & Scones)

 Notes

-- Serving Size – The recipe is a small batch recipe that is easily doubled.
+- Serving Size – This is a smaller batch recipe that is easily doubled.

-- Yield – As written, the glaze will be enough for 4 scones, small cake, or small batch of muffins.
-For a donut glaze, I recommend doubling the recipe to make sure you have enough to dunk the donut.
+- Yield – As written, the recipe will yield about 1 cup of glaze.
+Enough to drizzle over a small batch of donuts, scones, muffins, cookies, and a small cake.
+For a full coverage donut glaze, I recommend doubling the recipe to make sure you have enough to dunk the donut.

 - Glaze Consistency – The strawberry glaze will be thick and creamy, and will harden slightly at room temperature.